I designed a curated guided tour experience for exploring street art in a more fun and interactive way.

 A curated guide to discovering street art

-CANVS is an innovative art-tech platform that redefines how people explore cities and engage with public art worldwide.
-Leveraging proprietary technology, CANVS hosts the world’s largest catalog of street art and artists, offering users a unique, interactive way to discover and connect with urban creativity.
+CANVS is an art-tech platform that transforms how people discover cities through public art.
+With the world’s largest street art catalog, it offers interactive ways for users to explore and connect with urban creativity.

-In collaboration with the CEO and Experience Design Director, I helped strategize new approaches to enhance user acquisition and retention.
-We prioritized the launch of the “Collections” and “Walking Tour” features, initiating a work stream to build a feedback loop that allows us to test and measure the CANVS app’s potential to drive curated city exploration experiences.
-Imagine CANVS as your personal guide, curating routes through diverse neighborhoods and enriching the urban experience.
+Working closely with the CEO and Experience Design Director, I helped develop strategies to boost user acquisition and retention.
+We prioritized launching the "Collections" and "Walking Tour" features, creating a feedback loop to test CANVS's ability to deliver curated city exploration experiences, like having a personal guide through vibrant, art-filled neighborhoods.

 Understanding the street art world